 Our broader goal is to create a community of and for readers.
 We hold periodic events where judges can talk to each other about their books and participate in bookish activities.

-We have two competitions: the Mako Prize for adult fiction and Mako Prize YA for young adult fiction.
+We have three competitions: the Mako Prize for adult fiction, Mako Prize YA for young adult fiction, and Mako Prize Jr. for middle grade fiction (grades 3 through 5).

 Students, teachers, staff, administrators, parents—anyone can judge!
 Judges can participate in as many rounds as they would like.